exchai93-zz/word_cruncher/README.md

 ### Approach

 This application is built with Javascript, Node.js and npm.
-I decided to test drive without using a testing framework and wrote my own unit tests.
-This enabled me to focus on writing methodically solid, expandable code.

-I used the module pattern to keep code clean and separated.
-This allowed me to encapsulate methods within classes.

-Domain modelling:

-Test Driven Development:

-Refactoring:
+**Domain modelling:** After writing out user stories, I made sure to make a draft plan of the direction I was

+**Test Driven Development:** I initially sought out to write my own unit tests without a testing framework, however then realising this proved more difficult that I had anticipated.
+I wanted to test with ease so decided to use Jasmine.
+TDD ensured I made logical design decisions and allowed me to identify bugs and solve them quickly.

+**Refactoring:**

+### Future improvements

+This is by no means perfect.
+If I had more time, I would like to improve my code by extracting out separate classes to ensure Single Responsibility Principle and using the module pattern where possible.
+This would ensure clean, separated code where methods would be encapsulated from each other.

 ### Technologies
 - Javascript